 We aspire for solutions to inequity to involve collaboration of those who are targets of inequity and those who are not, knowing that the burden of change should not rest on individuals experiencing barriers that stem from those inequities.
 The cost of participation by those with identities targeted by bias should be recognized and addressed equitably.

-We commit to embracing equity, diversity, and inclusion as central elements of excellence in academia, business, and industry; we recognize that high performance results from the inclusion of all committed individuals of promise, and that STEM excellence requires programs, policies, and practices that support a welcoming and professional climate and culture for inclusion of all.
+We commit to embracing equity, diversity, and inclusion as central elements of excellence in academia, business, and industry; we recognize that high performance results from the inclusion of all committed individuals of promise, and that STEMM excellence requires programs, policies, and practices that support a welcoming and professional climate and culture for inclusion of all.

-We commit to addressing the current structural and systemic inequities affecting different populations and groups across STEM disciplines, particularly barriers that result in the absence or near-absence of diversity within student bodies and senior academic and professional roles, as well as in business and industry.
+We commit to addressing the current structural and systemic inequities affecting different populations and groups across STEMM disciplines, particularly barriers that result in the absence or near-absence of diversity within student bodies and senior academic and professional roles, as well as in business and industry.

 We commit to identifying and aspire to addressing both explicit and implicit biases that lead to exclusionary conduct and perpetuate structures and systems of inequity across our institution, and we understand that such conduct is a barrier to enhancing excellence.